sermon: John 3:16: Does God Really Love the World?

 I think that this expresses well how God shows His love for the ungodly.
 How does He do it?
 The verse tells us.
 Verse 45 tells us.
 He continues to serve His creatures despite their evil.
 But this is far from the fullness of His love.
 Has He given them His Spirit?
 Does He grant them access to Him?
 No. They have not had forgiveness yet either.
 Are you beginning to see that He has not yet given them the fullness of His love, but still He continues to serve them?

 Love has both rational and emotional qualities to it.
 And service can be rational without the emotional aspect and yet it will still fall within the biblical definition of love.
 Love is the keeping of the commandments.

-Or, another aspect of love, it can be passionately emotional and not be in the least rational.
-That's the eros kind, and that's what human love tends to be.
+Or, another aspect of love—it can be passionately emotional and not be in the least rational.
+That is the eros kind, and that is what human love tends to be.
 Now in this context God's instruction to us is that we serve our enemy as He does, but on our own level, not on the same level He does.
-We can't.
+We cannot.

-Now you look at this whole thing in its context, maybe ten or fifteen verses before it, and what does He say in those verses.
-He says don't retaliate.
+Look at this whole thing in its context, maybe ten or fifteen verses before it, and what does He say in those verses?
+He says do not retaliate.
 Go the extra mile.
-So when God asks us to love our enemy, He's not asking the impossible of us.
+So when God asks us to love our enemy, He is not asking the impossible of us.
 He is not asking us to affectionately embrace them.
-He's not saying that we should go on though as though nothing has happened.
+He is not saying that we should go on as though nothing has happened.